 The parents of St. Stephen the New left him and went to live in the city.
 Under Father Axentius’ obedience and guidance, Stephen the New fasted and prayed a lot, enduring cold, hunger, and thirst (the water was brought from a great distance).

-Axentius, who was a clairvoyant before, told St. Stephen that he would face a great confrontation with the iconoclasts and strengthened his heart.
+Axentius, a clairvoyant before, told St. Stephen that he would face a great confrontation with the iconoclasts and strengthened his heart.

 Stephen made his cave into a cell and began to instruct the disciples who came to follow him and become ascetic on that mountain.
 After a while, he moved to the top of the mountain, where he built a cell, which looked more like a tomb.
 It didn’t even have a roof.
 He was rudimentarily dressed.